ashleydavis/what-could-possibly-go-wrong-blog/_posts/2015-06-08-promises-for-game-development.markdown

 Most game developers will have used a timer in some way, tracking time is a necessary and important part of game development.
 Examples include power ups that last for a limited amount of time, end conditions based on time taken, time per lap in a racing game and at the top end of complexity, entire cutscenes that are sequences of many timed operations.

 In it's simplest form a timer is used to trigger logic after a certain amount of time has passed.
 Once-off, this is a simple problem to solve in code.
-ItÔÇÖs a floating point value that is incremented by [delta elapsed time](https://unity3d.com/learn/tutorials/modules/beginner/scripting/delta-time) each update:
+It's a floating point value that is incremented by [delta elapsed time](https://unity3d.com/learn/tutorials/modules/beginner/scripting/delta-time) each update:

         void Update(float deltaTime)
         {